The Final-Stage Bottleneck: A Systematic Dissection of the R-Learner for Network Causal Inference: Results and Analysis

 \subsection{Mechanistic Insight: The Topology-Dependent Nuisance Bottleneck}

-Having established the primacy of the final stage, we now investigate the secondary "nuisance bottleneck" by comparing the `Sanity Check (MLP+GNN)` model to our full `Graph R-Learner (GNN+GNN)`.
+Having established the primacy of the final stage, we now investigate the secondary "nuisance bottleneck" by comparing the `Hybrid R-Learner (MLP+GNN)` model to our full `Graph R-Learner (GNN+GNN)`.
 Table~\ref{tab:nuisance_bottleneck} summarizes this comparison across different graph topologies.

 The results reveal a clear and nuanced pattern.
 Using GNNs for the nuisance models provides a consistent and statistically significant performance improvement across all tested topologies.
 However, the magnitude of this effect is topology-dependent.
 The improvement is most pronounced on the uniform-degree ER and SBM graphs.
 This led us to hypothesize a "Hub-Periphery Trade-off," which we investigate next.